PidiGalaxies/photomass/README.md

 These variables are calculated for different filters:
  - `Ext`: Galactic extinctions in DES filters from Schlafly & Finkbeiner (2011) using NASA/IPAC Extragalactic Database (NED)
- - `Mag`: extinction-correlated absolute magnitude
+ - `Mag`: extinction-correlated absolute magnitude calculated from the galaxy distance and the GLAFIT Integrated magnitude
  - `Sersic index`: Sersic index of the GALFIT model
- - `R_e`: Effective radius of the GALFIT model - in pixels and arcsec
+ - `R_e`: effective radius of the GALFIT model - in pixels and arcsec
  - `Axis ratio`: axis ratio of the GALFIT model

 `Distance`: value from input or from redshift (using WMAP9 model from astropy)